Which Of The Following Is An Example Of Fiscal Policy

 5. Investment in Education

 Education is a critical area for government investment.
-By increasing funding for schools, universities, and vocational training programs, governments can improve the skills and knowledge of the workforce.
+On top of that, by increasing funding for schools, universities, and vocational training programs, governments can improve the skills and knowledge of the workforce.
 This can lead to higher productivity, innovation, and economic growth.

 • Example: The government increases funding for education, including grants for students, higher salaries for teachers, and investments in new school facilities.
 This improves the quality of education and makes it more accessible to students from all backgrounds.
 A more educated workforce leads to higher productivity and innovation, boosting long-term economic growth.